 For performance and security reasons, SGI recommends that the networks be private.
 Using a private network limits the traffic on the public network and therefore will help avoid unnecessary resets or disconnects.
 (If you are running CXFS on the same cluster, then the network must be private, as required by CXFS.)
-You many want to choose a numbering convention for private networks such as 192.26.50.x for primary network and 192.26.51.x for backup network, where x is the CXFS node ID in the cluster.
+You may want to choose a numbering convention for networks such as 10.1.0.x for primary and 10.2.0.x for the backup network, where x relates to the host number in the cluster.